Your preferences have been updated.

 Thankfully, we can all do our part to help them out.
-Next time you go to the beach, bring a little trash bag.
-If you see any trash in the sand or floating in the water, pick it up and dispose of it.
+Next time you go to the beach, bring a little bin bag.
+If you see any rubbish in the sand or floating in the water, pick it up and dispose of it.
 Not only does this preserve our beaches for years to come, it also sets a great example for those around you.

 I personally recommend taking some nice photos of your finds instead.

-The health and safety of Aruba’s citizens and visitors alike is a top priority!
-Do the island a solid by adhering to the COVID-19 related health and safety protocols.
+The health and safety of Aruba’s residents and visitors alike is a top priority!
+Do the island a favour by adhering to the COVID-19 related health and safety protocols.
 That way, you can protect yourself, your fellow Aruba visitors, and the Aruba locals!

 Thanks for being such an awesome Aruba visitor.
 Hope to see you soon on the One happy Island!